toptysh/Solved-algorithms/README.md

 # Solution algorithms
-In this repository there are small tasks solved by me on certain topics OOP
+In this repository there are small tasks solved by me on certain topics